leosartaj/bin/README.md

-##Bin
+## Bin

 All of my dotfiles and configurations.
+I use these configurations on a Mac.